 In short, to prepare for this employment, you need to gain mandatory certifications, acquire essential knowledge, and create an excellent resume to impress employers.

 Hopefully, this post will be helpful for you.
-If you have further questions, leave a comment below.
 Thanks for reading!